code-with-harish/Full-Stack/README.md

 ## Author

-Built by Harish as a full-stack development assignment by .
+Built by Harish as a full-stack development assignment by ProU Technology.

 ---